robot-dreams/eop/notes.md

 ## Loose Ends

-Project 1.1
+Project 1.1 (page 14)
-Project 2.1
+Project 2.1 (page 29)
-3.1: For an associative operation, all possible parentheses groupings are equivalent Footnote 3.3 (page 34)
+3.1: Prove that for an associative operation, all possible parentheses groupings are equivalent Footnote 3.3 (page 34)
+*Project 3.1 (page 42)

 ## Questions